-- (i) to co-operate with the aims and purposes of the Centre for Human Rights; - (ii) to co-operate with the Centre for Human Rights in the development of educational programs for CUPE 3903 members and contract administrators; - (iii) to follow the procedures set forth in this article respecting the resolution of a racial/ethnic harassment dispute.

-The employer further agrees:

-- (iv) to initiate and support educational and research programs mounted by the Centre for Human Rights for the University community; and - (v) to discipline, where appropriate, an employee-harasser pursuant to the provisions of Article 8.
+- to co-operate with the aims and purposes of the Centre for Human Rights, Equity and Inclusion; - (ii) to co-operate with the Centre for Human Rights, Equity and Inclusion in the development of educational programs for CUPE 3903 members and contract administrators; - (iii) to follow the procedures set forth in this article respecting the resolution of a racial/ethnic harassment dispute.
+The employer further agrees: - (iv) to initiate and support educational and research programs mounted by the Centre for Human Rights, Equity and Inclusion for the University community; and - (v) to discipline, where appropriate, an employee-harasser pursuant to the provisions of Article 8.